JarateKing/fullogs/README.md

 * `std::string context`: the information necessary to understand what the log is concerned with, or the background necessary to understand where the log is within the grand scheme of things
 * `std::string message`: the log itself
-* `std::string help`: a description of why the log exists and when applicable how to mitigate it
+* `std::string purpose`: a description of why the log exists and (when applicable, such as for errors) how to mitigate it
 * `std::vector<std::string> tags`: an optional parameter for what tags a log has.
 These can be used for categorization purposes, or to filter specific logs for different loggers.